Poultry Farming Business Plan And Feasibility Study For Investors

 Layers are said to be birds that are reared for the purpose of egg laying.
 The popular brand are the brown and black layers of poultry eggs.

 Prerequisite or few points you should bear in mind, before you start into poultry farming business.

 - LOCATION – your poultry farm should be situated in an area where there is suitable climatic condition.
 Especially during summers, where the temperatures soar & affect the profitability due to high mortality rates.
 In like manner, your poultry should be situated away from other poultry farms preferably at a radius of 3-5kms.

 - EQUIPMENT & LIVE STOCK – There are many Hatcheries which deliver day old chicks to your farm.
 You will have to check the one which closest to your farm and which has a proven ‘timely’ delivery record.
 This goes well with the feed companies too.
 You should opt for the latest feeding, watering & lighting equipment’s which will save on your labour cost.

-- You should also be connected with good vet doctor.
-You need Doctor who can visit your farm at regular intervals and who is easy approachable during crisis.
+- Furthermore, you should also be connected with good vet doctor.
+Likewise, you need Doctor who can visit your farm at regular intervals and who is easy approachable during crisis.
 Keep a schedule for vaccinations and medication in consultation with a Vet.

 PREPARING FOR CHICK ARRIVAL

 There are so many thing that should be in place before the arrival of your chick.
 So of which are;

 - Poultry house should be cleaned and disinfected and allowed to rest for at least 7 days prior to chicks’ placement.
 Also, equipment such as feeders, drinkers, brooders etc. should be cleaned and disinfected.